-“What if we connect a bunch of our Valais runs and make one big tour?”, I suggested.
+“What if we connect a bunch of our Valais runs and make one big tour?”
+I suggested.

-Janine, the map wizard and creator of all our running tours perked up, “I know exactly where to go so we can add more great trails!”
+Janine, the map wizard and creator of all our running tours perked up.
+“I know exactly where to go so we can add more great trails!”

-Kim, our partner at ALPSinsight, smiled wide and without hesitation announced, “We can call it the Via Valais”.
+Kim, our partner at ALPSinsight, smiled wide and without hesitation announced, “We can call it the Via Valais.”

 And so we did.

-Introducing the Swiss Alps’ Trail Running Grand Tour – The Via Valais Verbier to Zermatt
+Introducing the Swiss Alps Trail Running Grand Tour: The Via Valais Verbier to Zermatt

 Our goal was to connect two of the most famous Swiss mountain towns, Verbier and Zermatt.
 This we did both for the name, and because we knew that the trails between the two were prime terrain with perfectly situated huts and villages for overnight stays.
-Plus, it seemed like the only way to top eight days of exquisite trail running was to run along the base of the Matterhorn on the final day, before dropping off trails and into Zermatt.
+Plus, it seemed like the only way to top eight days of exquisite trail running was to run along the base of the Matterhorn on the final day, before dropping off the trails and into Zermatt.

 To spice things up for the exceptionally fit runners, Janine included a “Bonus Peak” for each stage.
 These are short detours from the main Via Valais trail to access summits.
 Some Bonus Peaks are quite alpine, like the Pigne de la Lé, but never require more than easy scrambling.

-Since the Via Valais follows “runnable” trails for much of its distance, your fitness level should strike a balance between being able to actually run long sections with hiking the steeper climbs.
+Since the Via Valais follows “runnable” trails for much of its distance, your fitness level should strike a balance between being able to actually run long sections while hiking the steeper climbs.
 For some people, the running will be the tough part thanks to the weight you’ll be carrying.
 For the solid runners, walking the climbs may be more punishing.

 Regarding pack weight and what gear to use, we address these topics on our Via Valais Pack & Prepare page.

-If this challenge appeals to you, and what mountain lover wouldn’t want to run though such incredible scenery, let’s talk about the best way to make it even more enjoyable.
+If this challenge appeals to you—and what mountain lover wouldn’t want to run though such incredible scenery?—let’s talk about the best way to make it even more enjoyable.

-At Uphill Athlete we’ve proven thousands of times over with climbers, ski mountaineers and mountain runners from rank beginners to some of the world’s best that well designed training based on proven training principles works wonders.
+At Uphill Athlete we’ve proven thousands of times over with climbers, ski mountaineers, and mountain runners—from rank beginners to some of the world’s best—that well-designed training based on proven training principles works wonders.

-The 16-week Via Valais Advanced Mountain Running Training Plan works best for those with ready access to mountainous training grounds but can also be completed by runners living in the flat lands who are willing to put in their time on a steep treadmill using specific workouts we’ve used for years to help mountain athletes become more durable and fatigue resistant on mountain terrain.
-You can read more and purchase that plan here.
+The 16-week Via Valais Advanced Mountain Running Training Plan works best for those with ready access to mountainous training grounds.
+However, it can also be completed by runners living in the flatlands who are willing to put in their time on a steep treadmill using specific workouts we’ve used for years to help athletes become more durable and fatigue resistant on mountain terrain.
+You can read more about it and purchase the plan here.

-All Photos by Dan Patitucci
+All photos by Dan Patitucci.